Charl-X/GParted-Data-Recovery/Directions in Markdown.md

 ___

 ##### Rather than mounting and inspecting the files on a damaged hard drive directly, it's a better idea to copy everything onto a stable drive and inspect and manipulate it there.

+##### First, if you haven't already, plug in the extra drive that you plan to use to store your recovered data.
+Tell GParted to refresh the list of available drives, and you should see a new drive name on the dropdown list.

+#### Next, create a place to mount both the damaged drive and the new storage device to your Linux operating system:
+ 1. ##### Click on the desktop icon to open a terminal emulator window
+ 2. ##### Create two new directories under /mnt/ (the mount directory), with any name you want, but ideally one that helps you tell them apart.
+You'll need to use sudo for this, since only root has access to the /mnt directory:
+    > ##### sudo mkdir /mnt/old
+    > ##### sudo mkdir /mnt/new
+3. ##### **Make sure you have the correct names of the drives you want to work with**.
+Then, mount them to the directories you just created.
+For example:
+   > ##### sudo mount /dev/sda /mnt/old
+   > ##### sudo mount /dev/sdb /mnt/new